brunaqmw/Airbnb-San-Francisco-Private-Rooms/README.md

 For phase number three of the analysis, the focus is on finding out which neighborhood subset is closer to famous attractions.
 And if whether or not the fact of being closer to those attractions changes the price of private rooms to rent.

-The same subset of neighborhoods first created was used to create new subsets of neighborhoods close to attractions from (1-10).
+The safe subset of neighborhoods first created was used to create new subsets of neighborhoods close to attractions from (1-10).
 Which was then turned into a subset(cat_sub) where: (1-2) is nearest to famous attractions, (3-4) is nearer, (5-6) near, (7-8) further and (9-10) furthest from famous attractions.
+ADD MATRIX #1078

-Plots created to analyse safe_sub with proximity to attractions subset where: a geom_point and geom_jitter: ADD PLOTS LINE#961
+Plots created to analyse safe_sub with proximity to attractions subset where: a geom_point and geom_jitter:

-#Above shows safe_subs and how close they are to most famous attractions.
-# Subset of safe_sub (1) - Crocker Amazon, Ocean View and Outer Mission,  is further from famous attractions,  and safe_sub (9) - Marina, North Beach, Russian Hill is nearest to the most famous attractions.
+ADD PLOTS LINE#918 and explain

+A test to conduct non-parametric estimation was selected.
+Kernel regression is a nonparametric regression method that allows us to capture the underlying structure.
+ADD #1017 with explanation

+ADD #1109 data frame of attractions

+ADD #1173 w/explanation, #1189

+Wrapping up how proximity to famous attractions affects the price of private rooms:

+Chi-Square test of independence:
+Was conducted to find out if most of the neighbohood subsets closer to attractions are not safe.
+ADD TEST #1198 and explain